sajjathossain/Flask-Video-Downloader/README.md

 # Install dependencies :
 pip install -r requirments.txt

 ```

 **Now you are ready to use the programme on your [Local Machine]()**
 **To [run it]() type the given command**

 ```
-# Use python3 if you are using mac or linux or older version of python :
+# Use python3 if have python 2 and 3 both installed:
 python app.py

 ```

 ### Please let me know if there is/are [any room for improvement(s)]().
 If you like [my project]() please give it star.
 [Thank You.]()